wp-plugins/wp-geo/README.txt

 = Features =

+*  NEW - Show post maps on category and archive pages.
 *  NEW - Set default width and height for maps
 *  NEW - Shortcode [wp_geo_map] to insert map within your post
-*  NEW - Select your preferred map type
+*  Select your preferred map type
-*  NEW - Select wether to show your map at the top or bottom of posts (or not at all)
+*  Select wether to show your map at the top or bottom of posts (or not at all)
 *  Set a location by clicking on a map or
 *  Set a location by searching for a location, town, city or address or
 *  Set a location by entering the latitude and longitude